-Once the WebSocket has been established, the Kurento Protocol offers different types of request/response messages:
+Once the WebSocket has been established, the Kurento Protocol offers several callable methods:

 - ping: Keep-alive method between client and Kurento Media Server. - create: Creates a new media object, i.e. a Media Pipeline, an Endpoint, or any other Media Element. - describe: Retrieves an already existing object. - invoke: Calls a method on an existing object. - subscribe: Subscribes to some specific event, to receive notifications when it gets emitted by a media object. - unsubscribe: Removes an existing subscription to an event. - release: Marks a media object for garbage collection and release of the resources used by it. - connect: Restore a previous connection with a media server, to recover from unexpected disconnections.